lastweek/lastweek.github.io/docs/vmware18/ib.md

 - {==__IBA Semantic (sec 3.6)__==}
     - Channel (Send/Receive), classical I/O channel
         - The message transmitted on the wire only names the destination’s QP, the message does not describe where in the destination consumer’s memory space the message content will be written.
 Instead, the destination QP contains addressing information used to deliver the message to the appropriate memory location.
-        - Post Receive Buffer (a channel semantic operation for SEND from remote.)
+        - Pre-Post Receive Buffer (a channel semantic operation for SEND from remote.)
     - Memory (RDMA)
         - With memory semantics the initiating party directly reads or writes the virtual address space of a remote node.
 The remote party needs only communicate the location of the buffer; it is not involved with the actual transfer of the data.
 Hence, this style is sometimes referred to as single-ended communications.
 	- L_Key and R_Key used to validate access permission.